 Additionally, you should be actively involved in recruiting new members each term and encourage qualified members to seek an officer position.

 As a college representative, you are often required to interpret the college's policies and regulations.
-You may also be asked to interpret SGO policies and procedures.
+You may also be asked to interpret Student Government Organization's (SGO) policies and procedures.
 Use the Student handbook as a resource or seek the SGO Board's advice.

 Clubs and organizations are required to have faculty/staff supervision at all of their events and activities.
 As the adviser, you will often fulfill the supervisory role.
 In this role, you must keep the best interests of both the college and the club/organization in mind.